27 Top Tips For Staying Happily Married

-Although Weinberger Divorce & Family Law Group is here to guide clients through divorce, we would prefer that you stay happily married!
+Although Weinberger Divorce & Family Law Group, LLC is here to guide clients through divorce, we would prefer that you stay happily married!
 Here are 27 top tips to help you remain together from this day forward…

 - Show appreciation.
 What’s the best way to motivate your spouse?
 Point out everything they do that drives you nuts, or focus on the good things they do for you and the relationship?
 Showing appreciation everyday, consistently, will create a solid foundation of love and respect: something you’ll need in order to negotiate serious issues that are inevitable in any relationship.